 Daily reading is essential for helping your child improve their reading skills.
 Here are a list of books for both Year 3 and 4 children to be encouraged to read at home!

-Our PE lessons are on Friday afternoons; however, we do ask for kit (black shorts, white T-shirt and a change of footwear) is kept in school on your child's peg, in case it is needed on another day.
+Our PE lessons are on Thursday afternoons; all children need a kit (black shorts, white T-shirt and a change of footwear) This can be kept in school on your child's peg, in case it is needed on another day.
 Labelling all uniform and PE kit with your child's name is strongly advised.
-Earrings must be removed on PE days to ensure the risk of serious injuries is minimised.
+Earrings must be removed on PE days to ensure the risk of injuries is minimised.

 Reading at Home and Rewards

 We ask that you support your child learning to read.
-Please try and listen to them at home every night for a few minutes.
+Please try and listen to them at home every night for a few minutes, this may be a cereal packet, a recipe, magazines, or even a guide for computer games!
 Please feel free to read along with them at this time, if they are finding their book a little bit tricky.
 Please make sure when you listen to your child read, that you sign their diary.
-Every read at home recorded in their diary (and signed by an adult) is worth one dojo!
-When the children read 4 times per week, they will be rewarded with extra playtime on a Friday.
-Children are also rewarded with dojo points for achievements, effort, good manners, choosing the correct behaviours and demonstrating our school values.
+Every read at home recorded in their diary (and signed by an adult) is worth one Dojo!
+When the children read 4 times per week, they will be rewarded.

 If you feel that you could be entitled for Free School Meals, please see Mrs Hall in the school office.

 Each day, the children will have the choice to partake in breakfast as a whole class; a variety of cereals Mon-Thur and bagels on a Friday.
 Research has shown a direct link between the breakfast habits of children and their educational attainment, with children in primary schools where breakfast is provided achieving on average up to two months’ additional academic progress over the course of a year.
 Our exciting National School Breakfast Programme, in partnership with Magic Breakfast and funded by the Department for Education, is working to support our schools to improve access to healthy breakfasts and learning.